hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `matches_storage_class` - (Optional) [Storage Class](https://cloud.google.com/storage/docs/storage-classes) of objects to satisfy this condition.
 Supported values include: `MULTI_REGIONAL`, `REGIONAL`, `NEARLINE`, `COLDLINE`, `STANDARD`, `DURABLE_REDUCED_AVAILABILITY`.

-* `number_of_newer_versions` - (Optional) Relevant only for versioned objects.
+* `num_newer_versions` - (Optional) Relevant only for versioned objects.
 The number of newer versions of an object to satisfy this condition.

 The `website` block supports: